 Fig 1 illustrates the PyMyoVent model that was used in this work.
 As originally described by Campbell et al. [22], the central framework consists of a pacing stimulus that drives an electrophysiological model which predicts a Ca2+ transient.
 A contraction model called MyoSim [23, 24] then uses the calculated Ca2+ transient to predict ventricular wall stress, which is then transformed into ventricular pressure via Laplace’s Law.
 Finally, a simple hemispherical model of the LV pumps blood through a lumped parameter representation of the systemic circulation.

-The baroreflex algorithm was described by Sharifi et al. [20] and drives arterial pressure towards a user-defined setpoint by by modulating the heart rate, intracellular Ca2+ transient, molecular-level function of both the thick and the thin myofilaments, and vascular tone.
+The baroreflex algorithm was described by Sharifi et al. [20] and drives arterial pressure towards a user-defined setpoint by modulating the heart rate, intracellular Ca2+ transient, molecular-level function of both the thick and the thin myofilaments, and vascular tone.

 The growth algorithm was developed for this manuscript and is described below.